Bhayshul Tuten: Early life

 Raised in Paulsboro, New Jersey, Tuten played prep football at Paulsboro High School.
 As a senior in 2020, he was the South Jersey Times Football Offensive player of the Year.
 For his high school career he had 3,768 rushing yards and 77 touchdowns.
 Tuten committed to North Carolina A&T State University to play college football.

 College career

 Tuten played at North Carolina A&T in 2021 and 2022.
 He rushed 37 times for 215 yards with three touchdowns as a freshman.
 He rushed for 1,363 yards on 208 carries with 13 touchdowns as a sophomore.
 After the 2022 season, Tuten transferred to Virginia Tech.
 In his first year in 2023, he started all 13 games and rushed 173 times for 863 yards and 10 touchdowns.
 He returned as Virginia Tech's starting running back his senior year in 2024.

 Professional career

 Tuten was selected in the fourth round (104th pick) by the Jacksonville Jaguars in the 2025 NFL draft.
+On December 15, 2025, Tuten was ruled out for multiple weeks after undergoing surgery to repair a finger injury suffered in Week 15 against the New York Jets.